- Neck Pain Relief Stretches Video

 And just because you sleep on your side, you wake up in the morning with severe pain in the head, pain in the skull, stiff neck, pain in the shoulders and the upper back, and you have no idea where it comes from or what to do about it.

-Doctors will prescribe medications and rest but that doesn’t really do any thing or if it does, you can not just spend the rest of your life taking pain-pills.
+Doctors will prescribe medications and rest but that doesn’t really do anything or if it does, you can not just spend the rest of your life taking pain-pills.

-If you have tried everything, you may want to try this trick: it won’t cost you anything and if you’re lucky, it will help and you’ll get some pain relief for a few hours or more.
+If you have tried everything, you may want to try this trick: it won’t cost you anything and, if you’re lucky, it will help and you’ll get some pain relief for a few hours or more.

 All you need is something (I use a small book) to apply pressure to your trapezius muscle and a flat surface like a wall or a chair with a high backrest: I do this in the car and it works like magic.
 I can drive like that, no problem.

-Then I press my back against the flat surface: I don’t press very hard actually: just enough to make sure that when I turn my head, whatever it is in my trapezius muscle that cause that pain under my ears, is blocked by that pressure.
+Then I press my back against the flat surface: I don’t press very hard actually: just enough to make sure that when I turn my head, whatever it is in my trapezius muscle that causes that pain under my ears, is blocked by that pressure.

 Because it hurts below both ears when I turn my head, I do this like 10 minutes on the left side, then 10 minutes on the right side.

-While the book is between my traps and the flat surface, I turn my head: if the pain below the ear is still there, i reposition the book (it’s actually close to the top of the shoulder) and when I find the right spot, the pain just goes away after a few minutes: I can turn my head like 90° and stay like that as much as I want, the pain has gone!
+While the book is between my traps and the flat surface, I turn my head: if the pain below the ear is still there, I reposition the book (it’s actually close to the top of the shoulder) and when I find the right spot, the pain just goes away after a few minutes: I can turn my head like 90° and stay like that as much as I want, the pain has gone!

 Neck stiffness remains of course, but it’s not so painful and at this point, it’s a relief.

-Massage of the Splenius Capitis muscle
+Splenius Capitis muscle massage

 We are told to stretch our neck several times a day to make this pain go away but I have the feeling that this stretching thing is only making things worse.